wearyeyes/demo-task/README.md

 - **4** - to request a word via console input and print it (in console output) with escapes between symbols;
 - **5** - to request a word via console input and print it (in console output) reverted;
 - **6** - to exit the program.

+If a number greater than 6 is entered, the program will request for the command code again.